stvmln86/lethe/readme.md

 You can change locations by changing your environment variables and moving your existing database file to the new location.

+## Syntax

+All note names in Lethe are lowercase and only allow alphanumeric characters, hyphens and underscores.
+Names are sanitised before use, so attempting to create a note called `My Note 123!` will actually create `my-note-123`.

 ## Commands

 `TODO: Syntax explainer, abbreviations, basic commands.`